hgmnz/flyinghopmachine/source/_posts/2015-07-03-brew-day-independence-saison.markdown

 environment is like, and what I thought they'd like the most.
 There will be other homebrewers and there will be a prize for best beer, so let's aim for that!
-In this case, I think I'll be pouring beer to engineers who are open to some experimentation but aren't really familiar with the bredth of flavors that exist in beer, so I wanted to step a bit outside their confort area while still bringing something approachable and very drinkable for many pallettes.
+In this case, I think I'll be pouring beer to engineers who are open to some experimentation but aren't really familiar with the breadth of flavors that exist in beer, so I wanted to step a bit outside their comfort area while still bringing something approachable and very drinkable for many palettes.
 I had to stay away from harsh or aggressive flavors, but want it to be exotic enough to leave an impression.
-Things like barleywine, double/tripple IPAs, Imperial stouts, might be a bit too aggressive for this purpose.
+Things like barley wine, double/tripple IPAs, Imperial stouts, might be a bit too aggressive for this purpose.
 On the other hand Pale Ales, Pilseners, or Kölsh might be too safe.
 I decided to go with a saison that has enough of an edge to be interesting, but might be familiar in other ways